MariamHany01/DSP_Sampling_Theory_Studio/README.md

 8. **Resizable User Interface:** Easily resize the application without compromising the user interface.
 The responsive design ensures a consistent and user-friendly experience.

-### Different Sampling Scenarios

-9. **Testing Synthetic Signals:** Prepare at least three testing synthetic signals that address different scenarios, exploiting problems or illustrating tricky features.
-One example is a mix of 2Hz and 6Hz sinusoidals, sampled with various frequencies to showcase different outcomes.
-Provide three additional examples for a comprehensive understanding.

-Explore the Signal Sampling and Recovery Application to gain insights into signal processing and the Nyquist rate.
-Analyze different scenarios, compose signals, and observe the impact of noise in real time.
-Have an interactive and educational experience with our versatile application!